Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 At least men who’ve not yet addressed their own hurtful pasts do.
 That’s why few, if any, answer my onboarding question with, “If I could just get my head out of my own arse, we’d be good!”.

-Disclaimer: Yes, I know that women blame men for their problems too!
+Disclaimer: Yes, I know that women blame men for their problems, too!
 I don’t argue or suggest otherwise.
 As a men’s coach helping men, I’m not focused on what women need to change.
 Otherwise, I’d be a women’s coach.
 I don’t coach or mentor men who believe their problems stem from others because, by that logic, they don’t need mentoring or coaching; their partners do.

 If you don’t care to watch the video or want a quick summary, I’ve witnessed three pivotal shifts among men who turn their lives and, most often, their relationships around.